Posts tagged "Digital Government"

 Hello?
 Is that Birmingham City Council?
 This is 2001, we’d like our website back!

 There has been a lot of talk on Twitter today about the launch of the new Birmingham City Council website.
 Without a doubt, Birmingham have successfully launched one of the most delayed and expensive websites of the last few years.
-After being delayed for 6 months (original launch date was expected to be March 2009), and going significantly over budget (costing a total of £2.
+After being delayed for 6 months (original launch date was expected to be March 2009), and going significantly over budget (costing a total of £2.8 million), you’d expect the site to be the best thing ever developed.

 Why Government needed a Twitter strategy